+Moreover, the devices present in a given mobile network change over time.
+Devices may physically enter a network by coming in range of other devices or exit the network by going out of range, crashing, or running out of power [8].
 Any autonomic distributed caching mechanism that allows a mobile network to function despite limited connectivity must self-heal in response to new devices entering or exiting the network.

 Solution approach → Autonomic mobile distributed data caching with M2Blue This article presents Mobile Memcached with Bluetooth (M2Blue), which is an autonomic distributed data caching mechanism aimed at mobile computing environments with limited or no cellular connectivity.
-M2Blue uses Bluetooth to automatically detect devices present within a predefined range in the event of reduced cellular connectivity.
+M2Blue uses Bluetooth, or if available, a wireless network, to automatically detect devices present within a predefined range in the event of reduced cellular connectivity.
 An augmented version of Memcached is then applied to map application data across devices.
-Devices use Bluetooth to read cached data instead of transmitting requests to a cellularly connected server, thereby minimizing the need for cellular connections.
+Devices use Bluetooth or a wireless network to read cached data instead of transmitting requests to a cellularly connected server, thereby minimizing the need for cellular connections.